adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 ### 3. Event transactions view - check for EdgeBridge events
 #### `trackAction`/`trackState` events <!-- omit in toc -->
-In order to see EdgeBridge events, in the connected app instance:
+To view Edge Bridge events in the connected app instance:
-1. Trigger a `trackAction` and/or `trackState` within the app which the Edge Bridge extension will convert into Edge events.
-This event will be captured by the Assurance extension and shown in the web session viewer.
+1. Trigger a `trackAction` and/or `trackState` within the app, which the Edge Bridge extension will convert into Edge events.
+These events will be captured by the Assurance extension and displayed in the web session viewer.

 <img src="../assets/edge-bridge-tutorial/assurance-validation/ios-app-track-buttons.png" alt="Simulator tracking buttons" width="400"/>

-2. Click the `AnalyticsTrack` event (**1**) in the events table to see the event details in the right side window
+1. Select the **Analytics Track** event (**1**) in the events table to view the event details in the right side window.
-3. Click the `RAW EVENT` dropdown (**2**) in the event details window to see the event data payload.
+2. Select the **RAW EVENT** dropdown (**2**) in the event details window to view the event data payload.
-4. Verify that the `contextdata` matches what was sent by the Analytics `trackAction`/`trackState` API.
+3. Verify that the `contextData` matches what was sent by the Analytics `trackAction`/`trackState` API.

 <img src="../assets/edge-bridge-tutorial/assurance-validation/assurance-analytics-track-event.png" alt="Assurance Analytics track event" width="800"/>

-5. Now click the `Edge Bridge Request` event (**1**) in the events table
+1. Now click the `Edge Bridge Request` event (**1**) in the events table
-6. Click the `RAW EVENT` dropdown (**2**) in the event details window; notice the slight differences in the payload structure as a result of the `Edge Bridge Request` event conforming to the format of an Edge event.
+2. Click the `RAW EVENT` dropdown (**2**) in the event details window; notice the slight differences in the payload structure as a result of the `Edge Bridge Request` event conforming to the format of an Edge event.

 <img src="../assets/edge-bridge-tutorial/assurance-validation/assurance-edge-bridge-track-event.jpg" alt="Assurance Edge Bridge track event" width="800"/>